Managed SVN Hosting

 Yes.

-Each of our packages can be tested thoroughly for 7 days free of charge.
-If you don't like our hosting, you can stop the test at any time via the customer center and all data are deleted.
+Each of our packages can be tested for 7 days free of charge.
+If you do not like our hosting, you can stop the test at any time via the customer center and all data is deleted.

-If you like our hosting, the package will automatically be converted into regular hosting after the end of the trial period and you can continue working seamlessly.
+If you like our hosting, the package is automatically converted into regular hosting after the end of the trial period and you can continue working seamlessly.

 All of our servers are housed in German data centers.
 The data centers are certified according to ISO/IEC 27001 and therefore meet all standards regarding safety and environmental protection.